Fussing over socks

 During the First World War, there was a considerable fuss over socks.
 Not just any ordinary socks but hand-knitted socks.
 Camden women hand-knitted hundreds of pairs of socks.
 So what was going on?

-Soldiers on the Western Front suffered in terrible conditions in the trenches.
-They were constantly wet and cold.
-In winter there were freezing temperatures.
+Soldiers on the Western Front suffered terrible conditions in the trenches.
+They were constantly wet and cold, and in winter, temperatures were freezing.

 Fungal feet